• Skip to primary navigation

 detailed process shots showing how to make cake batter for hummingbird cake.

-5. Pour batter in pans: Evenly divide the batter between the two prepared pans and transfer to the oven.
+Evenly divide the batter between your two prepared cake pans and bake for 25-30 minutes.

 detailed process shots showing how to make cream cheese frosting.

-2. Finish the cake: Using your hands, apply toasted coconut to the sides of the cake all around.
+Now for the part that makes this cake look bakery-worthy.
+Using your hands, gently press the toasted coconut onto the sides of the cake.
 Sprinkle the top with chopped pecans.

 a slice of hummingbird cake on a white plate with a gold fork taking a bite out of it.